Valle de Guadalupe

 The kitchen is headed by Chef David Castro Hussong and his “experimental menu” that changes daily is always as delicious as the previous menu, providing guests with exceptional choices that build upon the region’s native dishes.

 If you are up for a nightcap after dinner, enjoy some drinks at Casa Frida before you head back.
-The boutique hotel and winery are known for its cobalt blue exterior that can’t be missed.
+The boutique hotel and winery are known for their cobalt blue exterior that can’t be missed.
 The eclectic venture features vintage vibes mid-century furniture and an open-air restaurant.
 The open rooftop bar area is perfect to sit and enjoy good company and good tunes as you have a few drinks before getting some rest for another day of sightseeing in Valle de Guadalupe

 Wake up to the peaceful vibes Valle de Guadalupe offers and get ready for another exciting day of wine tasting and exploring the bountiful land.

-EAT+DRINK: Start your day off right with the best breakfast spot Valle de Guadalupe has to offer – La Cocina de Doña Esthela.
+Start your day off right with the best breakfast spot Valle de Guadalupe has to offer – La Cocina de Doña Esthela.
 The breakfast spot sees long lines every weekend as the entire valley ascends upon the restaurant, which is located right in her home.

 You’ll feast on traditional Mexican breakfast favorites and feel as if you’re visiting a beloved relative for breakfast because of the restaurant’s cozy atmosphere.
 FoodieHub named this spot the “Best Breakfast in the World,” and it’s a title everyone will agree on!

 Once your belly is filled with the most delicious breakfast you’ve had in a long time, it’s time to start your second day in Valle de Guadalupe by heading over to La Lomita winery.